franknoirot/svelte-midi-controllable/README.md

 # A WebMIDI interface using Svelte.js

 A simple little prototype for an arbitrary MIDI interface.
+Currently only controls a simple SVG.